dBrowser/dweb-ephemeral-ext-msg/README.md

 /**
  * Step 2.
 Wire up each dat you create
  */
-datEphemeralExtMsg.watchDat(dat) // can pass a hypercore, hyperdb, or hyperdrive reference as the dat
+datEphemeralExtMsg.watchDat(dat) // can pass a ddatabase, hyperdb, or dwebfs reference as the dat
 // datEphemeralExtMsg.unwatchDat(dat) when done

 /**